CenaAshoori/charity/Documents/Scenarios.md

 ### Scenarios

-1. Benefactor wants to register his/her Charity.
+1. Benefactor wants to register his/her Charity and we show register page.
 2. Charity Owner(Benefactor) wants to get list of Benefactor of his/her Charity.
 3. Charity Owner(Benefactor) wants see all the task of his/her Charity.